Originally published June 2020.

 Brazil is still haunted by the ghosts of June 2013.
-Seven years on, as anti-government protests grow and police violence intensifies, its lesser known stories need to be re-examined in light of what has happened to the country since, and what is now better understood.
+Its lesser known stories need to be re-examined in light of what has happened to the country since, and what is now better understood.

 To this day, June 2013’s popular portrayal obscures espionage, infiltration, manipulation, incitement and the seeds of an economically and diplomatically submissive, re-militarized Brazil.